DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 postgraduate clinical experience.

-(2) An applicant for a license as a speech-language pathologist who satisfies the
+(2) An applicant for a temporary license who provides proof, as directed by the

-required fee and a completed application for a temporary license on a form provided by
+(a) Provides the required fee and a completed application on a form provided by the

-(b) Submit a plan for the supervised postgraduate clinical experience on a form
+(c) Provides a plan for the supervised postgraduate clinical experience on a form

-licensed and has agreed to supervise the applicant's postgraduate experience.
+and has agreed to supervise the applicant's postgraduate experience.

 (3) The supervised postgraduate clinical experience must satisfy both of the following